What is screening?

 Cervical screening

 Cervical screening is offered to women aged 25 to 64 to check the health of cells in the cervix.
-It is offered every 3 years for those aged 26 to 49, and every 5 years from the ages of 50 to 64.
+This tests initially for HPV (a virus), and if the virus is present then further checks are done.
+It has been offered every 3 years for those aged 25 to 49, and every 5 years from the ages of 50 to 64.

 .